spack/spack-monitor/docs/getting_started/api.rst

 New Config Created 201
 ''''''''''''''''''''''

-If the configuration is created, you'll get a 201 response with data that includes the configuration id (the full_hash) along with full hashes for each package included:
+If the set of specs are created from the configuration file, you'll get a 201 response with data that includes the configuration id (the full_hash) along with full hashes for each package included: